MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-create-reports.md

     :::image type="content" source="media/business-user-teams-create-reports/power-bi-teams-qna-visual.png" alt-text="Screenshot of a Visualization pane with the Q&A visual selected and a list of suggested questions.":::

-1. If you like the visual that Power BI created, you can convert it from a Q&A visual to a standard visual on the page.
+1. If you like the visual that Power BI creates, you can convert it from a Q&A visual to a standard visual on the page.

     :::image type="content" source="media/business-user-teams-create-reports/power-bi-teams-pin-qna-visual.png" alt-text="Screenshot of a Q&A result with the Convert Q&A visual icon highlighted.":::